Flames of Freedom: The Perilous Journey of an Ozarks Aviator

 Students who complete the degree requirements can expect to achieve the objectives of the program:

-3) to illustrate proficiency in several training areas of the theatre which are: stage movement, vocal training, acting, singing, dancing, stagecraft, set design, lighting design, costume design, stage makeup, directing, playwriting, theatre history, music theatre history, and script analysis;
+- develop an appreciation for and knowledge of several areas of theatre including stage movement, vocal training, acting, dancing, stagecraft, design, directing, playwriting, theatre history, and script analysis (Academic);

 The Theatre department develops four productions per year including at least one major musical, which is usually presented in the spring.
 All students are welcome to participate in these productions.
 There are many opportunities for students to become actively involved in all aspects of the art of theatre, including acting, singing, dancing, directing, choreography, sound and light design, stage management, costuming, and makeup.

 In addition to the main stage productions presented in the Jones Auditorium, student directors present a number of showcase productions in the intimate James L. Meikle Crossover Theatre.
 Participation in the Theatre program is open to all students on either a voluntary or credit-hour basis.